Sample efficient likelihood-free inference for virus dynamics with different types of experiments: The likelihood free inference method

 where $\Phi(\cdot)$ is the Gaussian cumulative density, and $h$ is a threshold parameter chosen as the minimum of $\mu_t(\theta)$.

 In practice, an acquisition function determines the locations of the relevant parameter space, and there are several reasonable choices.
-One example is the lower confidence bound selection criterion (LCBSC):
+The acquisition function used in this study is the maximum variance acquisition method \citep{Jarvenpaa2019}.
+In the maximum variance acquisition method, the next evaluation point is acquired in the maximizer of the variance of the unnormalized approximate posterior.

+where $p(\theta)$ is the prior distribution, and the unnormalized likelihood $p_a$ is defined using the CDF for normal distribution, $\Phi(\cdot)$, as follows:

+where $\epsilon$ is the ABC threshold, $\mu_{1:t}$ and $v_{1:t}$ are determined by the Gaussian process, $\sigma^2_n$ is the noise variance which is set as $0.1$ in the inference.
+For more details refer to \citep{Jarvenpaa2019}.
+Other populor acquisition function, for example, the lower confidence bound selection criterion (LCBSC):

 where $\eta_t^2$ depends on the iteration $t$, the parameter space dimension $d$, and other tunable parameters \citep{srinivas2010gaussian}.
 The next parameter value to sample is obtained by minimizing (\ref{eq:selection criterion}) and randomly varying it to further balance the exploration and exploitation of the probabilistic function of the discrepancy.
+This acquisition function is not the one used in this study.